The baby name Dream promises a sweet slumber, but also suggests visions and lofty goals come true.

 There’s also the Chimera, a fantastic creature mixing parts of a lion, a goat, and a snake.
 The word has come to mean several things, including anything wildly implausible – a dream that cannot be realized.
 That’s particularly true for Chimere, the French form of the word.

-And, of course, plenty of stories involve a prophecy received via dream.
+And, of course, plenty of stories involve a prophecy received via a dream.
 In Homer’s Odyssey, Penelope tells Odysseus of her visions; it’s only one example from stories with Greek origins.
 Gods sometimes appear directly in them, while others are harder to interpret.

 Other cultures claim similar figures and tales.